-We're optimising synergies across Royal BAM Group through a regional Divisional structure that will de-risk the wider business.
-We are now part of BAM's UK & Ireland Division.
-Our number of employees grew by 258 in 2022 (we anticipate recruiting a further 200+ in 2023).
-Our teams have been actively engaged in exploiting digital construction and we have been setting out our continued journey to meet net zero carbon targets by 2030.
+We're optimising synergies through a Divisional structure for BAM United Kingdom and Ireland (BAM UK & Ireland) that will de-risk the wider business.
+As part of the UK&I Division our number of employees remained stable in 2023 (although we anticipate recruiting further in 2024).

+Our teams have been actively engaged in exploiting digital construction and we have been setting out our continued journey to meet net zero carbon targets by 2026.

 We also had a positive year financially.
-We have exceeded our 2022 revenue forecasts to £1,068m (2021: £1,073m) and profit before tax fell to £4.1m (2021: £26.2m), resulting in a margin of 0.4% (2021: 2.4%), with supply chain issues impacting some projects.
-We have continued our success for winning future work, closing the year with a £3.0bn order book.
-We expect to return to a minimum of 2021 levels of profitability in 2023.
+Our 2023 revenue of £1,215m (2022: £1,068m) and profit before tax of £64.4m (2022: £4.0m restated) exceeded our forecast, and resulted in a margin of 5.3% (2022: 0.4%), largely due to the resolution of legacy projects.
+We have continued our success for winning future work, closing the year with a £2.6bn order book.
+As anticipated, we returned to expected underlying levels of profitability in 2023.
 We have continued a prudent growth strategy by securing sustainable revenue through selective tendering with our strategic clients.

-We thank all our employees for their outstanding commitment and contribution throughout 2022, which has achieved this positive performance.
+We thank all our employees for their outstanding commitment and contribution throughout 2023, which has achieved this positive performance.
 This year, we have continued to demonstrate our ability to promptly adapt to change so that we can continue to deliver projects for our clients, our people and the wider community safely, sustainably, healthily and inclusively.

-Huw Jones

-Executive Director, BAM Nuttall Limited 30 June 2023
+Huw Jones Executive Director, BAM Nuttall Limited 27 September 2024